Kynothan/DarkModeApp/README.md

 # Description
-This projet is an example of an implementation of a darkmode toggle.
+This projet is an example of an implementation of a dark mode toggle.

 This projet is build in react typescript + vite and use the css library TailwindCSS.